 - Should include an image title by [your name]

-- Should include a caption of 160 characters or less that tells a little bit of “why” behind the photo (Character Counter is a free on-line character counting tool)
+- Should include a caption of 160 characters or less that tells a little bit of the “why” behind the photo (Character Counter is a free on-line character counting tool)

 Framing Faith: From Camera to Pen, An Award-Winning Photojournalist Captures God in a Hurried World

 In this modern age, many of us fill every "spare" moment we have rather than taking an intermission to see the true works of God and realize that he is present in every moment.
 The author illustrates a new way to see God and to help us live in the moment through the exploration of various photography concepts.

 Eyes of the Heart: Photography as a Christian Contemplative Practice

 Christine Valters Paintner

 More than a book on photographic technique, it is about cultivating photography as a spiritual practice.
 The book goes through six themes connecting the medium of photography with the Christian spiritual life, inviting readers to a new way of viewing the world--through the lens of a camera.

 Spirituality in Photography: Taking Pictures with Deeper Vision